google/digitalbuildings/ontology/docs/ontology_config.md

 ## Namespace Agnostic Components {#namespace-agnostic-components}

-**Subfields:** Unlike other components, are not namespace aware.
+**Subfields**: Unlike other components, are Subfields are not namespace aware.
 As a result, they are always used verbatim and should be defined in the global namespace whenever possible.
 Subfields defined in a non-global namespace are only available for use in that namespace and conflicting subfields in the local namespace will override the definition of the globally defined versions for any fields defined in that namespace.